 Gingivitis is early stage gum disease which affects only the gums and not the surrounding bone and tissue.
 Symptoms include gum inflammation and infection.
 It is a serious problem which afflicts perhaps up to 90% of adults, but it is treatable and reversible.
 If left untreated, it can develop into periodontitis, severe gum disease that can cause permanent tooth and jaw damage.
-If you have symptoms of gingivitis, make an appointment with us at Dental Associates of Delaware in our Middletown office, Brandywine office, or Hockessin office for a thorough examination and proper treatment.
+If you have symptoms of gingivitis, make an appointment with us at Dental Associates of Delaware in our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, Millsboro Office, or Newark Pediatric Office for a thorough examination and proper treatment.

 What causes gingivitis?